JonathanLyon2021/Stars_Blog-REACT/README.md

 Install the concurrent library with *npm install concurrent*

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+# What I Learned

+This repository was based on building a Blog website where you can create(post) blogs, read(get) blogs, append(put, patch) blogs.
+I learned better ways of inserting images into the Blog, also I learned better CSS practices.
 I did this webpage because I needed some more practice with React.js and also(of course) I love the Dallas Stars(NHL) hockey team!
-This webpage is functioning correctly.
 Thank you for visiting my repositiory!

+# Languages
+- JavaScript
+- REACT.js